aiven/devportal/docs/products/flink/howto/connect-opensearch.rst

 * ``demo-opensearch`` as integration service
 * ``metrics`` as OpenSearch® index name
 * ``metrics_out`` as Flink table name
-* The following as SQL schema
+* the following as SQL schema

 .. code:: sql